 Religious Education is available to all students.
+Parents have the right to withdraw their children from Religious Education.

 In Year 7, 8 and 9 Religious Education is delivered through our 'Learning for Life' course.
 In KS4, Religious Education is delivered through modules in the 'Learning for Life' programme and on specific curriculum focus days.